Get Help Today: 844-288-4672

 You might argue that a certain amount of codependency is healthy.
 After all, isn’t being in love all about putting your partner first?
 And isn’t the whole point of being in a relationship knowing you have someone by your side?
 So what if you’re not completely independent anymore?

-The destructiveness of love addiction begins when there are elements of lack of self-esteem and fear of rejection.
+The destructiveness of love addiction begins when there are elements of a lack of self-esteem and fear of abandonment or rejection.
 In a healthy relationship, there is self-assurance and trust.
-You revel in your partner’s love but there is not a need to feel accepted or loved all the time.
+You revel in your partner’s love, but there is not a need to feel accepted or loved all the time.

 Do you have a loved one struggling with addiction?